johnsreid/johnsreid.github.io/commands.md

 Get JSR's Switch friend-code.
 Handy for multiplayer games.

 ### !followed
-How long have you been followiing JSR?
+How long have you been following JSR?

 ### !lurk
 Need to go AFK?
 That's fine, and this is a quick way to let us know.